After submitting your application

 If your application was favorably reviewed, you will be invited to Berlin for a personal interview and project presentation before the Scientific Council.

-For the personal interview and the project presentation on 10 April 2018 you should prepare a 10-minute power point presentation, covering only very briefly your most recent academic work and education and focusing mainly on your doctoral research proposal.
+For the personal interview and the project presentation (around 10 April) you should prepare a 10-minute power point presentation, covering only very briefly your most recent academic work and education and focusing mainly on your doctoral research proposal.
 (If invited you will receive detailed instructions on how to prepare your presentation.)
 This presentation will be followed by a short discussion with the members of the Scientific Council.

 After careful consideration and discussion, the Scientific Council will accept new students into the doctoral program, usually around ten.
 The exact figures depend on the overall quality of applications (i.e., the suitability and feasibility of projects) and on the availability of supervisors for potentially suitable projects.
 A few days after the interview, applicants will be informed whether they were admitted to the school.

 If accepted into the school

-The Scientific Council decides on the distribution of the available scholarships among the successful candidates (this is not applicable to students who apply with their own funding).
+The Scientific Council also distributes the available Mind & Brain and DAAD scholarships among the successful candidates (this procedure is not applicable to students who apply with their own funding).

 The results of the scholarship distribution will be made known to the applicant with the acceptance letter.